indexeddbshim/IndexedDBShim/README.md

 could undo the various WebSQL calls we need to make up IndexedDB transactions.

-The special build of `websql` that we use does allow such spec-compliant (and data-integrity-friendly!) rollback behavior.
+The special build of `websql` that we use does allow such IndexedDB-spec-compliant (and data-integrity-friendly!) rollback behavior.

 ### iOS